polyaxon/polyaxon/README.md

  * [Docker-Registry](https://github.com/helm/charts/tree/master/stable/docker-registry)

-> **Note**: It's possible to provide your own manged version of each one fo these dependecies.
+> **Note**: It's possible to provide your own managed version of each one fo these dependecies.

 This chart can be installed on single node or multi-nodes cluster, in which case you need to provide some volumes with `ReadWriteMany` or cloud buckets.